jReddit/jReddit/README.md

 ```

 ### Other examples
+## Java
 You can find other examples [here](https://github.com/karan/jReddit/tree/master/src/main/java/examples)
+## Android
+You can find a small example of how to integrate jReddit in an Android application [here](https://github.com/jReddit/jReddit/tree/master/examples/Jreddit-sample-project)

 ### What's next for jReddit?
 The plan is to implement every feature documented [here](http://www.reddit.com/dev/api).
 To see which methods have been implemented, and which have not, see [this file](https://github.com/karan/jReddit/blob/master/implemented_methods.md).